Table of Contents

 Natural Hazards: The Push Factors

-Areas prone to frequent or severe natural disasters often experience slower population growth or net out-migration.
-The Intergovernmental Panel on Climate Change (IPCC) documents increasing exposure and vulnerability of populations to floods, storms, and wildfires, especially in coastal deltas and arid-fringe areas.
-Examples include:
+Regions prone to frequent or severe natural hazards often exhibit slower population growth or net out-migration, as recurrent disasters undermine livelihoods and infrastructure.
+The Intergovernmental Panel on Climate Change (IPCC) has documented increased vulnerability of populations to floods, storms, wildfires, and other hazards, particularly in coastal deltas and arid-fringe zones.

-• Floodplains: The Mekong Delta, Bangladesh, and many river deltas support millions of people on fertile alluvial soils.
-However, increasing flood frequency and sea-level rise are beginning to push migration toward higher ground.
+- Floodplains: The Mekong Delta, Bangladesh, and many river deltas worldwide sustain millions through fertile alluvial soils but face increasing flood risk and sea-level rise.
+These hazards are prompting migrations to higher ground or urban centers.

-Physical geography determines both hazard occurrence and vulnerability.
-For instance, small island developing states (SIDS) face existential threats from sea-level rise, while landlocked countries have different hazard profiles.
+Physical geography not only dictates hazard occurrence but also shapes vulnerability.
+For instance, small island developing states (SIDS) face existential threats from rising sea levels and storm surges, while landlocked countries may be more exposed to droughts and resource conflicts.

 Soil Quality and Agricultural Potential